 Belgium is a problem area; has 4 organizations at this time!.
 I.BMX.F affiliated B.C.B. holds approx. 150 licenses.

-France developments are improving.
+France BMX developments are improving.
 At this moment about 6 clubs and 150 License holders.

 In Germany already working for a long time on the promotion of BMX is Mr. Kurt Hammer (Frankfurt/Main).
 The problem is that Mr. Hammer didn't have the charisma and conviction the push the development of BMX in the right direction.
-A lot of good will and more then sufficient financial means were available.
+A lot of good will and more then sufficient financial means were available, but not enoough to get BMX realy going.
+Also the laws on bicycles in general were very strict at the time and did withholt a swift grow of the sport.

 During the Eindhoven meeting it was also decided NOT to start an overall European BMX organization.
 First: lets get organized well inside our own countries.